 - Once the item is transferred to a faculty member or department, it cannot be returned to the library.
 It must be disposed of as required by UND policy.

-Any concerns will be addressed by the Head of Collections or the Dean of Libraries and Information Resources, Stephanie Walker.
+Any concerns will be addressed by the Head of Collection Strategies or the Dean of Libraries and Information Resources.